Loading video, please wait...

 ICCHS is a nationally and internationally important centre for interdisciplinary research and consultancy into museum, heritage and gallery studies.
 Its staff members are renowned experts who have published widely on a uniquely diverse range of research interests and have undertaken important consultancy and engagement projects.
 Information about doing a research degree in ICCHS is available in the Research Programmes section.

 ICCHS is being submitted alongside Media and Cultural Studies to Panel 36 (Communication, Cultural and Media Studies, Library and Information Management) of the Research Excellence Framework, which is the system for assessing the quality of research in UK higher education institutions.
 Click here for recent research projects that form part of our submission.
 You can also learn about some of the research resources we use and see profiles of current and former PhD students.

 The Centre's key research themes are:

-We engage extensively with organisations in the museum, gallery and heritage sector who are frequently research partners and/or users of ICCHS research.
+We engage extensively with museum, gallery and heritage organisations and with other organisations who have an interest in the sector.
+Such organisations are frequently research partners and/or users of ICCHS research.
 This includes:

 ICCHS’ research encompasses areas as diverse as museum and gallery epistemology, the protection of cultural property in wartime, heritage management, the impact of visiting contemporary art exhibitions on older people’s wellbeing and the curation of human remains.
 Types of research undertaken vary from predominantly theoretical and/or historical to policy-relevant and physical-scientific work.
 Since 2008, ICCHS has won research grants totalling over £3million with local, national and international impact, including the development of European cultural policy guidelines, the development of heritage infrastructure in Guyana, Kenya and China, engaging local communities in exhibition making and participatory events and finding ways to safeguard and interpret prehistoric stone monuments in rural Northumberland.